 Samsung Galaxy Note 9: Conclusion

-The Samsung Galaxy Note 9 is still a long time from launch meaning there isn't much to go on as yet, though this will no doubt change over the next six months, especially after the S9 and S9+ have appeared.
+The Samsung Galaxy Note 9 is still a long time from launch meaning there isn't much to go on as yet, though this will no doubt change over the coming months, especially now we have the Galaxy S9 and S9+ around.

-We will update this feature as soon as any rumours or reports appear surrounding the Note 9 but for now, don't expect anything official until the end of summer next year.
+We will update this feature as soon as any rumours or reports appear surrounding the Note 9 but for now, don't expect anything official until the end of the summer.